getpelican/pelican-plugins/pelicanext/gallery/README.md

 ###Articles

-Attach an album to an article/post by placing a gallery stub with the name of the album.
+Attach an album to an article/post by placing a gallery metadata tag with the name of the album.

 	gallery:album_name